Looking for the best tips on how to keep your kitchen countertops clutter-free?

 Life would be much easier if we could simply wave a magic wand over our kitchen countertops and make all those dirty dishes and paper clutter disappear instantly without breaking a sweat.

-And even though this can never happen, having a clutter-free kitchen isn’t impossible.
+Unfortuantely that can never happen, but that doesn’t mean that having a clutter-free kitchen is impossible.

 There are easy steps that you can follow to avoid a clutter build-up situation on your kitchen counters.